Kalaitzo/FlyMonitoring/README.md

 For this part a code editor is needed (e.g. Visual Studio Code)
 <h4>Install Visual Studio Code</h4>
 <ul>
-    <li>To install Visual Studio Code by choosing the correct version for your system specifications on the
+    <li>To install Visual Studio Code choose the correct version for your system specifications on the
-    <a>visual studio code download</a> page</li>
+    <a href=https://code.visualstudio.com/Download>Visual Studio Code Download</a> page</li>
 </ul>

 After you have Visual Studio Code installed some changes must be done to the source code in order to access the environmental variables mentioned above found in the .env file provided by us

+<h4>Modify the source code</h4>
 <ol>
     <li>Open the "mongodb.ts" file found at the directory: model/</li>
     <li>Uncomment the commented lines of code (line 2 to line 8) by removing the '//' added at their beginning</li>